Lab signal

 Shadows move with intent.
 Flat white cards use black offsets, while premium cards use tone-aware shadow color to show which lane the card belongs to.

-The right question is not which card looks good, but which state best matches the next job the route has to do.
+The right question is not which card looks good, but which state best matches the next job the page has to do.

 Card family